-Feeding table scraps needs to be managed with an understanding of foods that can be potential dangerous to your dogs health.
+Feeding table scraps needs to be managed with an understanding of foods that can be potentially dangerous to your dogs health

 Anyone who’s owned a dog has been there: we slip our dog a morsel from our plate during a meal, or they’re brazen enough to get on the table, counter, or other platform and steal a treat for themselves.
 While a lighthearted gesture and annoying slip of the mind, respectively, it’s worth knowing some of the foods that are toxic to your dog.